-Some small businesses have concerns about the cost of launching and maintaining a website, but most businesses spend less than $1,000 to do so.
+Some small businesses have concerns about the cost of launching and maintaining a website, but most businesses spent less than $1,000 to do so.

-About one in five small businesses work with an agency to maintain their website, but more than half of businesses rely on internal employees to do the complex work.
+About one in five small businesses worked with an agency to maintain their website, but more than half of businesses relied on internal employees to do the complex work.

 Qualified web design agencies are a worthy investment for businesses looking to build, maintain, or improve their websites.
 They can help identify and solve complex problems and establish brand authority online.

 Ready to take the plunge with a brand new website?
 Hire a web design agency for support.